Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 4. User experience and implementation

 A tool that takes a year to deploy also takes a year before anyone gets value from it.
-By the time it launches, the pressure to justify the investment can push organizations to declare success before the system is really working.
+By the time it launches, the pressure to justify the investment can push organizations to declare success before the system is working.

 With Tempo, most organizations pick one module and start there.
 Timesheets is a common entry point – get accurate time data flowing first, then build on it.